 - 1 cup mozzarella cheese, grated

-Heat a large skillet.
-Cook sausage until browned.
-Add onion, garlic, Italian seasoning, and red pepper flakes and cook until onion is translucent.
-Stir in cornstarch.
-Add milk, stir until mixture comes to a boil and thickens.
-Add canned tomatoes and pasta.
+Heat a large pot to medium-high heat.
+Put sausage in pot and cook until browned.
+Add onion, garlic, Italian seasoning, and red pepper flakes and cook until onion is translucent, about 5 minutes more.
+Add cornstarch and stir one minute.
+Add milk, stir to combine.
+When mixture comes to a boil and thickens, addd canned tomatoes and pasta.
 Return to a boil and cook until pasta is tender.
+Stir regularly to ensure it doesn’t stick to the bottom of your pot.
 (You may need more liquid depending on the type of noodle you choose, keep some tomato sauce or milk handy).
 Stir in mozzarella and serve.